 If you love apple pie and brioche, you’re going to love this tsoureki.
 The combination of pillowy soft brioche and the caramelized apple filling is heaven in every bite.

 Tsoureki is a classic Greek sweet bread usually served around Easter time.
 It’s turned into Vasilopita at New Year’s so, I thought that it was time for a fall flavor.
 The warm flavor of cinnamon, the sweetness of brown sugar along with crisp juicy apples is fall personified.

 Aromatic Mahlepi is the characteristic flavor of tsoureki.
 There’s nothing like it.
-Mahlepi, also known as Mahlab comes from kernel of cherries.
+Mahlepi, also known as Mahlab comes from the kernel of cherries.
 It is finely ground into a meal and used to flavor pastries throughout the Mediterranean and parts of Arabia.
 It has notes of almond and cherry and floral tones as well.
 Mahlepi is sold in Mediterranean/Middle Eastern food markets and online.
 If you cannot find it, you can add other complimentary flavors such as almond extract, ground cardamom, or some extra vanilla extract.

 I have no doubt in my mind that you will love this sweet bread.
 It is absolutely worthy to be the main dessert at your Holiday table.
 I always make extra and freeze them to either serve alongside coffee or to bring as a hostess gift.
 After all, the best gifts are homemade.

 Apple Filled Tsoureki: Cinnamon Apple Filled Brioche Braid

 A brioche braid filled with apples, cinnamon, and brown sugar that come together to create the perfect dessert for your holiday table!
 If you love apple pie and brioche, you’re going to love this tsoureki.
 The combination of pillowy soft brioche and the caramelized apple filling is heaven in every bite.